-MATH& 148 Business Calculus 5 (55/0)

-Introductory Calculus for business and economics students.
-Includes an introduction to rates of change, differentiation, integration, areas, and appropriate calculus techniques.
-Includes applications to marginal analysis in economics, optimization, and other relevant applications.
-Prerequisite: MATH 120 or 147, or placement or instructor permission (formerly MTH 163) (S) SQR MS
+MATH& 148 Business Calculus5(55/0)Introductory Calculus for business and economics students.Includes an introduction to rates of change, differentiation,integration, areas, and appropriate calculus techniques.Includes applications to marginal analysis in economics,optimization, and other relevant applications.
+Prerequisite:MATH 120 or MATH& 141 or instructor permission(S)SQR

-MATH& 151 Calculus I 5 (55/0)

-This course will introduce the student to the basic concepts of the calculus.
+MATH& 151 Calculus I5(55/0)This course will introduce the student to the basic concepts of the calculus.
 It will give the student an appreciation of the calculus and its applications in the real world and will prepare the student for future work in mathematics and the sciences.
 Course includes functions, limits, continuity, derivatives and their applications, and integration and its applications.
-Prerequisite: MATH& 142, or placement, or instructor permission {formerly MTH 171} (F) SQR MS
+Prerequisite: MATH& 142, or placement, or instructor permission (F) SQR MS

-MATH& 152 Calculus II

-This course will expand on the applications and techniques of differentiation learned in the first quarter and give a depth study of integration including the fundamental methods of integrating elementary algebraic and transcendental functions.
+MATH& 152 Calculus II5(55/0)This course will expand on the applications and techniques of differentiation learned in the first quarter and give a depth study of integration including the fundamental methods of integrating elementary algebraic and transcendental functions.
 It will include the applications of the calculus to transcendental functions, analytical geometry and other relevant topics.
-Prerequisite: MATH& 151 or instructor permission {formerly MTH 172} (W) SQR MS
+Prerequisite: MATH& 151 or instructor permission (W) SQR MS

-MATH& 163 Calculus 3 5 (55/0)
+MATH& 163 Calculus 3

 This course will expand on the applications and techniques of differentiation learned in the first and second quarters.
 It will introduce the student to the calculus of sequences and series and the use of the MacLauren and Taylor series to approximate functions.
 It will introduce the student to the calculus of curvilinear functions and the concept of the vector and vector functions.
 It will also introduce the concept of a partial derivative and the maximization of functions given in more than one independent variable.
-Prerequisite: MATH& 152 or instructor permission {formerly MTH 173} (S) SQR MS
+Prerequisite: MATH& 152 or instructor permission (S) SQR MS

-MATH 220 Linear Algebra 5 (55/0)

-A study of matrix algebra and systems of equations, abstract vector spaces including basis and dimension, linear transformations, eigenvalues and eigenvectors.
+MATH 220 Linear Algebra 5 (55/0) A study of matrix algebra and systems of equations, abstract vector spaces including basis and dimension, linear transformations, eigenvalues and eigenvectors.
 Some applications of linear algebra to illustrate the above concepts.
-Prerequisite: MATH& 152 or instructor permission {formerly MTH 220}SQR MS
+Prerequisite: MATH& 152 or instructor permission SQR MS

-MATH 230 Differential Equations 5 (55/0)

-This course will introduce the student to the solution elementary differential equations and standard applications of differential equations in science.
+MATH 230 Differential Equations (55/0) 5 This course will introduce the student to the solution elementary differential equations and standard applications of differential equations in science.
 It will include the solution of first order linear differential equations with applications to exponential growth and decay problems, mixture problems, orthogonal trajectories, etc., solutions to second order differential equations with applications to harmonic motion, and the LaPlace transform.
-Prerequisite: MATH& 163 or instructor permission {formerly MTH 230} SQR MS
+Prerequisite: MATH& 163 or instructor permission SQR MS

-MATH 271 Multivariable Calculus 5 (55/0)
+MATH& 254 Calculus IV (55/0) 5